Sciatica Causes & Symptoms

 What Are The Symptoms Associated with Sciatica?

 The symptoms generally associated with sciatica occur on one side of your body affecting a leg.
-However, in severe cases of spinal stenosis, exiting nerves on each side of the spinal cord can be compressed and produce sciatic symptoms in both the arms and legs, leaving patients in chronic debilitating pain.
+However, in severe cases of spinal stenosis, exiting spinal nerves on each side of the spinal cord can be compressed and produce sciatic symptoms in both the legs, leaving patients in chronic debilitating pain.
+Severe sciatica can make walking very difficult and unbearable.
+Also, sciatica can be aggravated by walking, running, or bending over and this pain can only be relieved at times by lying down.
+Changing positions when suffering from numbness and pain can partially or completely provide some relief.
 This sciatic nerve pain can manifest itself with some or all of the following symptoms:

 - Muscle Weakness